strongloop/strong-pubsub/README.md

 - [MQTT](http://mqtt.org/)
 - [STOMP](https://stomp.github.io/)

-It is possible to extend strong-pubsub to support other protocols, but that is beyond the scope of this document.
+It is possible to extend **strong-pubsub** to support other protocols, but that is beyond the scope of this README.

 ###Transports